kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 If the load decreases HPA will stop some of the replicas.
 As the result some nodes may start to be underutilized or completely empty and then CA will delete such unneded nodes.

+### What are the key best practices for running Cluster Autoscaler?

+* Do not modify the nodes.
+All nodes within the same node group should have the same capacity, labels and system pods running on them.
+* Specify requests for your pods.
+* Use PodDisruptionBudgets to prevent pods from being deleted (if needed).
+* Check if your cloud provider quota is big enough before specifying min/max settings for your node pools.

 ****************

 # Internals

+### Are all of the mentioned heuristics and timings final?

+No. We reserve the right to update them in the future if needed.

 ### How does scale up work?